functionhaus/arcdown/README.md

 The Day the Earth Stood Still <the-day-the-earth-stood-still>
 by Julian Blaustein <julian@blaustein.com>

-filed under Films > Sci-Fi > Classic
+Filed under: Films > Sci-Fi > Classic

 Created @ 10:24pm on 1/20/2019
 Published @ 10:20pm on 1/20/2019